LeavesMC/Leaves/docs/MODIFICATION.md

 - Budding Amethyst can push by piston
 - Spectator don't get Advancement
 - Use stick and shift to ArmorStand can modify ArmorStand's arm status
-- Remove Player Chat sign
+- Remove Player Chat sign (can instead of NoChatReport Mod server side)

 ## Performance